Ho Chih-wei

-Ho Chih-wei (何志偉 (Ho2 Chih4-wei3, Hé Zhìwěi); born 14 May 1982), also known by the English name Mark Ho, is a Taiwanese politician.
+Ho Chih-wei (何志偉 (Ho2 Chih4-wei3, Hé Zhìwěi); born 14 May 1982), also known by his English name Mark Ho, is a Taiwanese management scientist and politician who is the deputy secretary-general of the Office of the President of Taiwan.
+Ho previously served on the Legislative Yuan for Taipei from 2019 to 2024, and as a Taipei City Councilor from 2010 to 2018.

-Early life
+Early life and education

-Ho Chih-wei was born in the United States in 1982 to Hsueh Ling.